Updated on July 15, 2025

 7+ days

-Nulla Osta is valid for six months.
-During this period, the investor must apply for a visa at the Italian consulate in their country.
-They must provide the following:
+Nulla Osta is valid for 6 months.
+During this period, the investor must apply for an investor visa at the Italian consulate in his country.

 10 to 120 days